lomorage/lomo-backup/README.md

 assuming I have 250 new photos (2M each) + 50 videos (30M each) per month, total new storage is 2G, total price will be 2 * 0.0036 = $0.0072, and all PUT API cost will be 300 * 0.03 = $9. (need recalculate: consistency check will be 300 * 0.0004 = $0.12).

 # 2 Stages Approach
-There are too many small files, thus API operation becomes main cost comparing with real storage cost.
-So how about I pack all images and videos into one big ISO, just like I burnt one CD rom to backup content at old days.
+Due to the large number of image and video files, API operations become the primary cost compared to actual storage costs.
+To mitigate this, we propose packing all images and videos into a single large ISO file, similar to burning a CD-ROM for backup in the old days.
+By creating a 10GB ISO, the storage cost remains the same, but upload costs are minimized to $0.75 (calculated as 250/10 * 0.03).
+The consistency check cost is $0.01 (250/10 * 0.0004).

-But ISO approach has one limitation is to append into new files, you need have original ISO file, so we need either keep one copy locally, or download when backup is needed.
-Either one requires extra cost.
+However, the ISO approach has a limitation: to append new files, you need the original ISO file.
+This means either keeping a local copy or downloading it when a backup is needed, both of which incur additional costs.

-Since many cloud provider offers free storage tier option, we can use them as middle man or staging station before getting ready to make ISO and back up to Glacier.
-So called 2 stages approach can meet this need. - use free storage to store metadata and short term backup- use GDA to store permanent files.

-For example, Google drive offers 15G free space, AWS offers 15G free storage, MS one drive offers 5G free space.
-If we use 10G to make one ISO, new cost for storage will be same, but all upload costs will be 250/10 * 0.03 = $0.75.
-Consistency check price will be 250/10 * 0.0004 = $0.01

-Now we'll do one upload every 5 months.
-Only 1 API operation is needed, and cost can be ignore.
+At the same time, many cloud providers offer free storage tiers.
+For example, Google Drive offers 15GB of free space, AWS offers 15GB, and Microsoft OneDrive offers 5GB.

+To best utilize these servers, we created a "2-stage approach" solution:

+- Using free storage for metadata and short-term backups as an intermediary or staging area before creating the ISO and backing it up to Glacier.
+- Using Glacier deep archive for permanent file storage.

+We plan to upload once every five months, requiring only one API operation, which is negligible in cost.

 One note is I like to keep all photos/videos in remote backup when they are packed in ISO even I delete the ones at local because
 1. Photos/videos will not be packed into ISO until total size of unpacked ones reach configured iso size, thus user have time to delete the ones they don't want
 2. Number of deleted ones should not be that big, thus cost should be very small if storing in Glacier

 Workflow:

-1. Daily back up to free storage firstly.
+1. Perform daily backups to free storage initially.
-2. When reaching configured disk threshold, archive the files and make into ISO file, save into Glacier, delete backup ones from free storage
+2. When reaching the configured disk threshold, archive the files into an ISO file, save it to Glacier, and delete the backup files from free storage.
-3. One metadata file or sqlite db file specifies which files are in which ISO file, or free storage
+3. Maintain a metadata file or SQLite database specifying which files are in which ISO file or free storage.

 Pre-requsition commands:
 - mkisofs: generate iso file